standardrb/vscode-standard-ruby/README.md

 ## Limitations

-There's some room for improvement yet, but it wasn't clear how necessary whether these limitations would be a big deal in practice:
+There's some room for improvement yet, but it isn't yet clear whether these limitations will be a big deal in practice:

 * The extension will only launch a single instance of `standardrb --lsp` per workspace.
-If you're using a [multi-root workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces), they'll all get whatever Standard version is used by the first one
+If you're using a [multi-root workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces), they'll all be handled by whatever Standard version is found in the first one
-* Standard's LSP only supports "Full" [text document synchronization](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_synchronization), both because it seemed hard to implement incremental sync correctly and because passing RuboCop's runner a partial document would result in inconsistent behavior
+* Standard's LSP only supports "Full" [text document synchronization](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_synchronization), both because it seemed hard to implement incremental sync correctly and because attempting to pass RuboCop's runner a partial document would result in inconsistent formatting results

 ## Acknowledgements